Sal Pace: 2012 Congressional election

 Pace's race was touted as a primary example by Time Magazine of the role that so-called SuperPacs can play in winning an election.
 Having gotten close in the polls near October 1, the GOP money machine targeted the seat.
 Without Democrats matching, Pace ultimately lost.

 In the 2012 general election, Pace faced Republican Congressman Scott Tipton.
 Tipton won by a margin of 53% to 41%, with the remainder of the vote going to third-party candidates.

 Pueblo County Commission

 From 2013 until 2019, Pace served as a County Commissioner of Pueblo County, Colorado.
 As one of three commissioners, each elected county-wide, he represented the 165,000 residents of Pueblo County.

 Pace has been an advocate for passenger rail in Colorado.
 He chaired the Southwest Chief Passenger Rail Commission while serving as a County Commissioner.
 In 2016, Pace received the highest national recognition from Amtrak, the President's Safety and Service Award.

 Personal life

+Pace is a co-owner of the Colorado Apex, a Colorado-based professional ultimate frisbee organization and youth sports development program.

-Pace is divorced and has three children.
+Pace is widowed and has three children.